 Sweet William Care

-Easy to grow when provided with filtered sun and rich, well-drained soil.
-The plants readily self-seed each year under optimal growing conditions, so you will likely have a fresh batch of beautiful flowers to admire every summer.
-Space Sweet Williams about eight inches apart as bedding plants to allow for the dense foliage that appears during the first year.
+Easy to grow when provided with filtered sun and rich, well-drained soil, these plants self-seed each year when given optimal growing conditions, so you might have a fresh batch of beautiful flowers to admire every summer.
+Space sweet William plants about 8 inches apart as bedding plants to allow for the dense foliage that appears during the first year.
+Sweet William plants are slow spreaders so there's no need to worry about this plant overstepping its boundaries.

-Unless you live in a hot Southern region, Sweet William appreciates a full sun position.
-They can tolerate light shade, but too much shade results in leggy, floppy plants.
-In hot regions, some afternoon shade is a good to help prolong the bloom time.
+Unless you live in a hot Southern region, sweet William likes a full sun position over any shade.
+They can tolerate light shade, but too much of it results in leggy, floppy plants.
+In hot regions, some afternoon shade is best to help prolong the bloom time.

 Temperature and Humidity

-For a flowering plant, Sweet William is relatively cold-hardy.
+For a flowering plant, sweet William is relatively cold-hardy.
 It can survive light frosts, but deep freezes will result in the plant dying down.
-This species doesn't do well with high humidity, and temperatures above 85° Farhenheit can result in dormancy.
+This species doesn't do well with high humidity, and temperatures above 85° Fahrenheit can result in dormancy.

-Sweet William should be fed with an all-purpose fertilizer every couple of months while they are growing.
+Sweet William should be fed with an all-purpose fertilizer every 6 to 8 weeks while they are growing.
+For the amount to use, follow product label instructions.

 Propagating Sweet William